FREELANCE UX COPYWRITER

 writers and Web sites

 Yep, still in New York City.
-A few years ago, I moved from Manhattan to a part of Queens called Kew Gardens.
+Some years back, I moved from Manhattan to a part of Queens called Kew Gardens.

 For more details,